vsowjanyarani/doc/README.md

 ## DOCKER
    Dockerfile is to building image for for node project and run it as a container.
        . ubuntu is base image for dockerfile
-       . application image is exposed to port 3000
+       . nodejs application image is exposed to port 3000
        ![dockerfile](https://github.com/vsowjanyarani/doc/blob/main/docker.png?raw=true"dockerfile")
    ## DockerInstallation
 Follow the below link to install docker on ubuntu server.
 Docker version is 20.10.17 .
                 https://docs.docker.com/engine/install/ubuntu/
  git url to see dockerfile - https://github.com/vsowjanyarani/sowji-devops.git
-## Push Image To Amazon Elastic Container Registry
-   push node image to AmazonECR

 ## Continuous Build and Continuous Deployment-Jenkins